 - 1. Existing land use starting on page 18.
-The graph will updated once we have floodway numbers and ensure all acreage is accurate.
-The language beginning on page 19 has been updated where necessary and redlines are shown (Education, etc). - a.
-The floodway data may be ready to present at the night of the meeting. - 2.
+The graph will be updated once we have floodway numbers and ensure all acreage is accurate.
+The language beginning on page 19 has been updated where necessary and redlines are shown (Education, etc). - 2.
 Perimeter Fence and Walls starting at the bottom of page 33 - a.
-This was edited at last meeting and now this section shows highlighted changes. - 3.
-Maps are not ready but staff will ensure they are ready to present at the next and final meeting before any Town Hall meeting with citizens. - 4.
+This was edited at the last meeting and now this section shows highlighted changes. - 3.
+Maps are being presented as a screenshot so council can see what the final product would look like.
+The Thoroughfare Plan still needs some changes, but the others are how they would look in final form. - 4.
+Staff has a question about churches being included in the Public/Semi-Public land use on page 24. - 5.
 Any other sections council would like to review.